harmonix-js/harmonix/packages/harmonix/README.md

 Whether you're fixing a bug, improving the documentation, suggesting ideas, or building something new, your input matters.

 Check out our [Contributing Guide](./CONTRIBUTING.md) to get started.

-## 📖 Documentation

-Harmonix offers a fully typed, modular, and developer experience–focused API to build scalable Discord bots with ease.

-You can explore the [Harmonix Documentation](https://harmonixjs.org/docs).

 ## 📄 License & Credits